 There is no direct connection from Stansted Airport to London by Tube so there will be some interchanges to make.
 The journey to central London takes approximately 90 minutes.
 It is important to note that Stansted Airport customers who travel from London Liverpool Street or Stratford should be aware that their Oyster Card is only valid to Tottenham Hale.
 Customers without a valid ticket from Tottenham Hale to Stansted Airport (either single or return journey), may result in a Penalty Charge Notice from Greater Anglia.
-For your convenience, you can use your Oyster card when traveling by Tube.
+For your convenience, you can use your Oyster card when travelling by Tube.
 For more information on fares and what route to take, please visit Transport for London or give them a call on 0343 222 1234.